Learnubq/DemoProject-Deploy_DockerCompose/deploy/deploy_dockercompose_steps.md

 1. **Within the Docker Compose file added a new container for the "my-app" application.
 The file already had the MongoDB and MongoExpress containers added**

-2. **Within that added a new Image and its name - the Image I pushed to the AWS ECR registry**
+2. **Within that I added a new Image and its name - the Image I pushed to the AWS ECR registry**

 3. **I executed a Docker login on the development server before I could interact with AWS ECR:**